Autonomous Indoor Outdoor Safety Tracking system

 Background & Objectives

 The Europe population experiences yearly about 2 million to 2.5 million fires with 20 to 25 thousand deaths and 250 to 500 thousand reported injuries.
-Moreover, EUFireAcademy states European countries suffered 558 fatalities per million inhabitants due to fire hazards during the year 2010.
-Even though satellite-based positioning technology allows rescue workers to already operate efficiently, GPS availability, reliability, and accuracy are often poor during fire operations, for example due to thick smoke, dense forests, rough terrain and inside buildings.
-In this context, the objective of AIOSAT (Autonomous Indoor & Outdoor Safety Tracking System) is to progress beyond the state of the art by defining the AIOSAT concept that aims to overcome aforementioned limitations of GNSS usage in rescue interventions.
-For this purpose, GNSS positions are enhanced with EGNOS and fused with position information inferred from IMU and RF.
-The main paths to the goal will be to define
+Moreover.
+Even though satellite-based positioning technology allows rescue workers to already operate efficiently, GPS availability, reliability, and accuracy are often poor during outdoor fire operations, for example due to thick smoke, dense forests, rough terrain and inside buildings.
+In this context, the objective of AIOSAT (Autonomous Indoor & Outdoor Safety Tracking System) is to progress beyond the state of the art by defining the AIOSAT concept that aims to overcome aforementioned limitations of GNSS usage in rescue interventions and to extend it to indoor interventions.
+For this purpose, GNSS positions are enhanced with EGNOS and fused with position information inferred from IMU Pedestrian Dead Reckoning algorithms and Ultawideband RF interdistance.
+The main paths to the goal are the definition of the following milestones:

-- the end-user requirements for the AIOSAT system,
+- the end-user needs and system requirements for the AIOSAT system,

 The dissemination and use of the project outcomes are the ultimate objective.
 Therefore, in order to use and spread the knowledge acquired, a set of concrete, quantitative and customized activities is planned.
 The main strengths of the AIOSAT consortium are threefold.